genedan/TmVal/docs/usage/growth/compound.rst

 Compound Interest
 ========================

-Compound interest is a pattern of money growth in which the value of money increases at a geometric rate:
+:term:`Compound interest<compound interest>` is a pattern of money growth in which the value of money increases at a geometric rate:

 .. math::